Moving Pictures Tour

 The Moving Pictures Tour was a concert tour by Canadian rock band Rush in support of their eighth studio album, Moving Pictures.

 Background

-Prior to the tour stating in February 1981 and preparing to enter the studio to record Moving Pictures, the band performed an isolated number of shows from September 11 to October 1, 1980 with Saxon as a support act.
+While preparing to enter the studio to record Moving Pictures, the band performed an isolated number of shows from September 11 to October 1, 1980 with Saxon as a support act.
 The tour began in Kalamazoo on February 20, 1981 and concluded on July 5 in East Troy.
 Max Webster, FM, Goddo and The Joe Perry Project were also opening acts for Rush on the tour.
 The March 27, 1981 performance in Montreal was recorded for the band's live album, Exit...
 Stage Left and its accompanying video.
-Each show was estimated to have costed $40,000 which featured back-projected film, pyro and dry ice.
-905,000 fans had attended the shows overall on tour, with the band making an estimate of $4 million by the end of the tour.
+Each show was estimated to have cost $40,000 and featured back-projected film, pyrotechnics, and dry ice.
+905,000 fans attended the shows overall, with the band making an estimated $4 million by the end of the tour.